How To Add Legal Pages To Your WordPress Site

 (Policy requirements for using Google Analytics)

-Earning revenue with your sites with Google AdSense advertising
+Monetizing your WordPress sites with Google AdSense

 Google AdSense advertising - policy requirements